 My parents raised us on the importance of a college education.
 In our house, it was not “if” you were going to college, but “what” college you were going attend.
 My father was the first in his family to get a college education and he expected nothing less for his three children.

 And so we got our college degrees – each and every one of us.
-And I know my brother and sister are raising their children to expect to go and graduate from college.
+And I and my younger brother are raising our children to expect to go and graduate from college.

 But what turned the table for me, was her frustration that parents were not getting the information they needed to make better decisions about selecting and paying for college.
 Most parents focus on getting their kids into the right college academically and stop short determining how they are going to be able to afford the colleges that admit their child.